dragon-dune/dragon-dune/docs/README.md

 Start With: 5 Gold, 1 Artifact.

-Starting units: 5 units in 5★.
+Starting Units: 5 units in 5★.

 Special: